 It is fairly common for legislators to consider including severability clauses in new legislation.
 Legislators should make sure that if such clauses are included and exorcised, the remaining legislation produces a program that is workable and achieves the original intent of the bill.

-Adopted by the ALEC Education Task Force at the States and Nation Policy Summit December 11, 2004.
+Adopted by the ALEC Education Task Force December 4, 2004.
 Approved by the ALEC Board of Directors January, 2005.
 Amended by the Education Task Force July 16, 2009.
 Approved by the ALEC Board of Directors on August 27, 2009.